 In Salvador Sanchez, singer-songwriter Mark Kozelek walks amongst men who died much too soon.
 Such deaths are tragic by definition, but in the case of the men depicted in the song’s lyrics, tragedy compounds upon the irony of the fact that they were professional boxers.
 These were athletes in their physical prime at the time they left us, which only makes their early departures that much more unfathomable and sad.

 Death, it must be admitted, is simply part of boxing, just as it is for auto racing or skydiving or other highly dangerous sports, a painful truth fight fans are forced to confront again and again.
-As we did last year with the deaths of Maxim Dadashev, days after his brutal battle with Subriel Matias, and that of Patrick Day, after he was knocked out by Charles Conwell.
+As we did in 2019 with the deaths of Maxim Dadashev, days after his brutal battle with Subriel Matias, and that of Patrick Day, after he was knocked out by Charles Conwell.
 It is a painful thing to accept, but accept it we must.
 And sometimes it is art or music which helps us grieve and deal with the loss, and then find a way to move on.
 At the very least, Kozelek found a way to pay tribute to all the young fighters who chase their dreams and then, tragically, pay the ultimate price.

 The song begins with the strumming of an electric guitar reverberating fat and full.
 The riff, which ends up making up most of the song, evokes a slow, epic march.
 It is the march of time, binding together the lives of the different characters brought back to life in the song.
 They shared a purpose in life, and they also shared a tragic ending.
 But time itself is eternal, and–by the law of large numbers–there is therefore a chance that we’ll yet see others like them.